hello-robot/stretch_web_teleop/README.md

     - [Running the Interface on Stretch](#running-the-interface-on-stretch)

 # Overview
 This interface enables a user to remotely teleoperate a Stretch robot through a web browser.
 The interface has been tested using Ubuntu 20.04, ROS Noetic, Python 3.8 and Google Chrome.
+This interface uses Stretch's [teleop kit](https://hello-robot.com/stretch-teleop-kit).
+It is possible to use the interface without the teleop cameras.
+If you do not have the cameras skip the [Setup Fisheye Cameras](#setup-fisheye-cameras) section.

 **WARNING: This prototype code and there are security issues.
 Use this code at your own risk.**